theRealAph/ScopeLocals/README.md

 Most methods allow a caller to pass data to a method by passing them as parameters.
 When method A wants method B to do some work for it, it invokes B with the appropriate parameters, and B may pass some of those parameters to C, etc. B may have to include in its parameter list not only the things B directly needs, but the things B has to pass to C. For example, if B is going to set up and execute a database call, it might want a Connection passed in, even if B is not going to use the Connection directly.

 Most of the time this "pass what your indirect callees need" approach is the most effective and convenient way to share data.
-But sometimes we have complicated control flow where facility X (such as a framework) calls some code Y (an application), which then calls back into X.  While sometimes doing it the usual way is fine, sometimes it is impractical to pass everything the indirect X callee needs into the initial call from X to Y.
+However, sometimes it is impractical to pass all the data that every indirect callee might need in the initial call.
+This problem often arises when we have complicated control flow where facility X (such as a framework) calls some code Y (an application), which then calls back into X.

 An example
 ----------

 It is a common pattern in large Java programs to transfer control from one component (a "framework") to another ("application code") and then back.
 For example, a web framework could accept incoming HTTP requests and then call an application handler to handle it.
-The application handler may then call the framework to read data to the databse or to call some other HTTP service.
+The application handler may then call the framework to read data to the database or to call some other HTTP service.

 ```
 @Override